netgroup-polito/CrownLabs/cluster_config/kube-prometheus/README.md

 # kube-prometheus
-Kube-promtheus collects Kubernetes manifests, Grafana dashboards, and Prometheus rules to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.
+Kube-prometheus collects Kubernetes manifests, Grafana dashboards, and Prometheus rules to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.

 ## Table of contents